Welcome to the Japanese Program in the Department of International Languages, Literatures and Cultures at California State University, Chico.

 I look forward to seeing you in class.

-Read about Japanese class offerings in the University catalog and then check the Fall 2013 schedule for their availability.
+Read about Japanese class offerings in the University catalog and then check the Spring 2014 schedule for their availability.